archit-1997/archit-1997/README.md

 ### What I'm currently working on ?

--   Working on my blog [Discrete Aspects](https://discreteaspects.hashnode.dev)
+-   Publishing articles to my blog [Discrete Aspects](https://discreteaspects.hashnode.dev)
 -   Studying `Networking` and `Distributed Systems`
 -   Getting myself in shape at GYM